 Other trains are faster.
 The Hokuhoku line runs at 100 (160km/h):

 Should we try to emulate Japan?
-Naw.
+Not exactly.
 For one thing, that rail network is supported by a density that doesn’t exist here.
-And I’m cool with that.
-No, if I had to pick a country to emulate, it’d be Germany, ‘cuz you get ICE-T‘s and unrestricted Autobahns.
+Which is fine.
+If we had to pick a country to emulate, my first choice would be Germany, since you get ICE-T‘s and unrestricted Autobahns.
 But the truth is I don’t want to emulate any country.
-We build kickass roads here in the US of A. We used to build kickass trains, too.
+We build excellent roads here in the US of A. We used to build excellent trains, too.
 In fact, back in the 60’s, Japanese train companies licensed American train technology.
 Think about that for a minute.
 The Japanese… paid for our train knowhow.

 Blows your mind.

-So what I want, is for us to take our proven national badassery as regards highways and apply it to fast trains.
+So what I want, is for us to take our proven national abilities in highway construction and apply them to fast trains.
 And I want the (L)’s and the (R)’s to stop acting like roads that are half-funded by gas taxes are some sort of capitalist paradise while trains are an evil government plot to brainwash you into collectivism.

 Trains were the original private enterprise.
 Roads were pretty much always socialism.
-That’s why the stuff on your N scale layout is all painted different eye-catching colors, whereas the highways all look pretty much the same.
-And (R)’s wanna call Amtrak a “Soviet-style operation”?
-Please commit Seppuku.
+That’s why the stuff on your train layout is all painted different eye-catching colors, whereas the highways all look pretty much the same.